wkumari/draft-wkumari-dnsop-alt-tld/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-Kumari & Sullivan          Expires May 4, 2017                  [Page 1]

-Internet-Draft              Reserve <TBD> TLD               October 2016

-   This Internet-Draft will expire on May 4, 2017.
+   This Internet-Draft will expire on July 20, 2017.

 Copyright Notice

-   Copyright (c) 2016 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2017 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal